dbedggood/discordBot/README.md

 When using the command `weather` with a city name, the bot will return the current weather and temperature for the given city.

 **XKCD:**
-`xkcd` retrieves the latest xkcd comic for the chat!
+`xkcd` retrieves a random xkcd comic and posts it in the chat.

 **More coming, suggestions welcome!**